Feedback Control of a Recirculating Bioreactor with Electrophoretic Removal of Inhibitory Extracellular DNA: Bioreactor Model and Structural Observability

 The preceding analysis motivates the following result.

-\begin{proposition}[Local observability] Consider the augmented system~\eqref{eq:augmented_system} with output $y_k = H_k \xi_k$, where only $b$ and~$s$ are measured.
-Suppose that: \begin{enumerate} \item the control input $D(t)$ is persistently exciting, i.e., $\int_0^{+\infty} D(\tau)\,\mathrm{d}\tau = +\infty$; \item the concentrations satisfy $b(t) > 0$ and $s(t) > 0$ for all $t \geq 0$. \end{enumerate} Then the augmented system is locally weakly observable in the sense of Hermann--Krener \cite{HermannKrener1977} throughout the admissible operating region, and the parameter vector~$\theta$ is locally identifiable from the available measurements. \end{proposition}
+\begin{proposition}[{Practical} observability and identifiability] Consider the augmented system~\eqref{eq:augmented_system} with output $y_k = H_k \xi_k$, where only $b$ and~$s$ are measured.
+Suppose that: \begin{enumerate} \item the dilution rate satisfies $D(t) > 0$ for all $t \geq 0$; \item the concentrations satisfy $b(t) > 0$, $s(t) > 0$, and $x(t)<x_{\mathrm{crit}}$ for all $t \geq 0$. \end{enumerate} Then the augmented system satisfies the Hermann--Krener local observability rank condition throughout the admissible operating region considered in this work.
+Consequently, the extracellular DNA concentration $x$ and the uncertain parameter vector~$\theta$ are locally identifiable from biomass and substrate measurements within this region. \end{proposition}

-\begin{proof} We apply the observability rank condition of Hermann and Krener~\cite{HermannKrener1977}.
-Consider the deterministic augmented state $z = [b,\, s,\, x,\, \mu_{\max},\, K_s,\, c,\, Y]^\top \in \mathbb{R}^7$ with drift vector field $f_a(z, u)$ obtained from~\eqref{eq:model} by appending trivial parameter dynamics $\dot{\theta} = 0$.
-The two measured outputs are $h_1(z) = b$ and $h_2(z) = s$.
-We must show that the observability codistribution, generated by the differentials of the outputs and their iterated Lie derivatives along~$f_a$, has rank~$7$ at every point in the admissible operating region.